abdullah-ch/Git-Cheat-Sheet/README.md

 ### I have pushed some commit/s that I shouldn't.
 Now, I want to remove them locally and remotely.
 I want my History on Github to be cleared of those wrong commits.
 What should I do ??
 #### First, see your commits, understand them and select how many commit/s you want to delete.
 `git log --pretty=oneline`
 #### Now, choose a number of commits you want to change i.e lets say recent 4 commits and delete them locally.
-Type the following command and simply remove the commits in your text editor(simply delete the line) and save them
+Type the following command and simply remove the commits in your text editor(simply delete the line) and save the file
 `git rebase -i HEAD~4`
-#### Check your commits tree by using git log command and become sure that you're commits have been removed locally.
-Once, you're certain, push the remaing commits.
+#### Check your commit tree by using git log command and become sure that your commits have been removed locally.
+Once, you're certain, push the remaining commits.
 `git push origin branchName --force`
 #### Your History will be altered and the commits will be removed locally as well as remotely